Naming laws in China: Zhao C

 Zhao C (赵C (Zhào C)) is a well-known example, having attracted much media attention due to a bizarre case regarding a forced name change by the government due to naming regulations.
 This case is the first of name rights in the People's Republic of China.
-Zhao, whose personal name is the Latin alphabet letter C, can no longer use his name, as the government does not accept Latin characters in Chinese names.
+Zhao, whose personal name is the Latin alphabet letter C, could no longer use his name, as the government does not accept Latin characters in Chinese names, and the Latin character "C" is part of the national standard for "numbers and symbols" of the People's Republic of China.
 The 22-year-old man, having used the given name "C" for his entire life, was refused the right to continue using his name when he was required to update his ID card to a second-generation version.
 The local Public Security Bureau informed him that his name violated the rules, and that their computers were not equipped to handle non-standard characters.
-In Pinyin, his name has a pronunciation similar to cí (雌), rather than xī (西).
-Zhao could not continue using his name despite a court hearing, as he did not provide the lower court with evidence that the Latin character "C" is part of the national standard for "numbers and symbols" of the People's Republic of China.
+He sued the bureau, and, though he won his initial case, the bureau appealed, and Zhao settled out of court, agreeing to change his name.